axtk/web-essentials/README.md

 **avoiding trivial markup wrappers or additional class names**

 **maintaining components' dimensions without introducing size presets**<br>
-components should scale consistently with the content out of the box &rarr;<br>
+components should scale consistently with the surrounding content out of the box &rarr;<br>
 `font-size` of the environment and relative dimensions in `em` units should be sufficient.

 **introducing JS only when necessary**<br>